 You may now be wondering exactly how an end effector can be open-ended.
 It truly depends on what the end-user wants: they can be operated manually, mechanically or even powered to meet your current application needs.

 What if you have a very specific need or are not sure about what you should buy for a particular application?
 If you are in this circumstance then it is best to contact a material handling specialist.
 A material handling specialist will create a detailed analysis of your needs taking into consideration every aspect of your application from the environment, desired operation, clearance levels, product materials, surfaces, clamp locations, movements the machine would need to complete and cycle times.
 That is a lot to consider, but if you want it done right you need to ensure all of these items are factored into the equation before you buy your end-of-arm tooling device.

 In the end, an End Effector is built with three factors in mind:

 - Speeding up production.

-- Making the employees lives easier by reducing the amount of bending, twisting or lifting they have to do.
+- Reducing the amount of bending, twisting or lifting employees have to do.

-End-of-arm tooling devices are the way to ensure a faster, safer and more productive production line.
-They are becoming the standard way of ensuring a fast and effective production line, so what are you doing in order to ensure that you are keeping up with the competition?
+End-of-arm tooling devices are the way to ensure a fast and effective production line.
+What are you doing to keep up with the competition?